platformsh/platformsh-docs/sites/platform/src/languages/php/_index.md

 You can configure your PHP-FPM runtime configuration by specifying the [runtime in your app configuration](/create-apps/app-reference/single-runtime-image.md#runtime).

 In addition to changes in runtime, you can also change the PHP settings.
+These settings can be changed using `php.ini`, `app_name.variables.php` or variables.

 Some commonly used settings are:

 | Name | Default | Description |